Lived Experience of the Law: A research and policy project

 About Research questions & approach Project team Participant information Project updates Contact

 Lived Experience of the Law: A research and policy project is a partnership between ICPR, Birkbeck and the national charity Revolving Doors.
 The project is funded by the Nuffield Foundation (JUS /FR-000023828).
-It began in January 2023 and will be completed by September, 2025.
+It began in January 2023 and will be completed by December 2025.

-Effective participation in court proceedings is foundational to the delivery of justice; a principle promoted in law, policy and guidance.
+Effective participation in court proceedings is foundational to the delivery of justice; a principle promoted in law, policy, and guidance.
 It also relates closely to the broader principle of access to justice.
-Yet little is known about the understandings, expectations and experiences of ‘participation’ and ‘access to justice’ on the part of members of the public who find themselves caught up in judicial proceedings.
+Yet little is known about the understandings, expectations, and experiences of ‘participation’ and ‘access to justice’ on the part of members of the public who find themselves caught up in judicial proceedings.
 To fill this knowledge gap, this project aims to gain insight into the ways in which ‘the law’ is experienced and understood by individuals who are involved in criminal and family proceedings; and to examine the implications of lived experience of the law for effective participation and access to justice.

 Research questions and approach